 We work with like-minded stakeholders across public, private, nonprofit, and grassroots organizations whose values and missions align with ours through an underwriting model of publishing.
 Our journalists connect with community stakeholders through regular listening sessions designed to build trust and shape authentic community stories.

 IMG's work has been recognized and supported by leading journalism organizations nationally including INC Magazine, Knight Foundation, Columbia Journalism Review, Facebook, Lenfest Institute, Google, Solutions Journalism Network, Ground Source, and Society for Professional Journalists.

 A brief history of the Concentrate crew:

 Patrick started writing for a startup newspaper in his hometown of Monroe, Michigan when he was still in high school.
-That paper is now dead, but Patrick's career in journalism somehow managed to take off over the ensuing decade.
+That paper is now defunct, but Patrick's career in journalism has taken off over the ensuing decade.
 Patrick has written for national publications including The A.V.
 Club and Paste, as well as a slew of Michigan-based publications including the Detroit News, the Ann Arbor Observer, Hour Detroit, Pulp, MLive, and Real Detroit Weekly.
 He started writing for Concentrate in 2012 and has since become a regular contributor to its sister publications, Model D and Metromode.

 Patrick graduated from Wayne State University in 2011 with a bachelor's degree in journalism.
 He lives in Ann Arbor.
 When he's not pitching, editing, or writing stories, he can usually be found at the movies or in the woods.